Victor2023Dev/deepwallet/docs/api/README.md

         // You can get the address/public keys by `getAccounts` method.
         // It can return the array of address/public key.
-        // But, currently, Keplr extension manages only one address/public key pair.
+        // But, currently, DeepWallet extension manages only one address/public key pair.
         // XXX: This line is needed to set the sender address for SigningCosmosClient. const accounts = await offlineSigner.getAccounts();

-        // Initialize the gaia api with the offline signer that is injected by Keplr extension. const cosmJS = new SigningCosmosClient(
+        // Initialize the gaia api with the offline signer that is injected by DeepWallet extension. const cosmJS = new SigningCosmosClient(
             "https://lcd-cosmoshub.keplr.app",
             accounts[0].address,